barcek/aliesce/README.md

 IO.puts("Up and running...")
 ```

 This tells aliesce to save the script below the tag line in a file with the `exs` extension, then run that file with the `elixir` command, applying one option, to require a file named 'setup'.
+For convenience, this required file could be generated as part of the same run from an earlier script in the source.

+For alternatives to this tag line content, see [There's more...](#theres-more) below.

-A template source file can be created and scripts written in other files appended to an existing file via the command line (see [Options](#options) below).
+For a source file template and a means of appending scripts written in other files via the command line, see [Options](#options).

 ### Running aliesce